bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 #### PCI, SDHCI, XHCI, and other hardware components not used by the Seagate Central
-The Cavium CNS3420 CPU, which the Seagate Central is based on, supports a range of different hardware bus types and devices however the Seagate Central does not make use of all of these.
+The Cavium CNS3420 CPU, which the Seagate Central is based on, supports a range of different hardware bus types and devices however the Seagate Central only makes use of a subset of these.

-I've focused my efforts on only porting over support for the hardware components that are present on the Seagate Central Single Hard Drive NAS.
+I've focused my efforts on only porting over support for the hardware components that are used and present on the Seagate Central Single Hard Drive NAS.

 ## Acknowledgements
 I am very grateful to the following sources who I've based this project on.